TEJASsKoundinya/joint-bolt-understanding-with-Edge-detection/README.md

 # joint-bolt-understanding-with-Edge-detection
 This is a study to show that methodology developed for better edge detection via CNN shows better result than without data preprocessing
-Abstract—The paper aims to identify the kind of joints and bolts in the most efficient way possible.
+<br />Abstract—The paper aims to identify the kind of joints and
+bolts in the most efficient way possible.
 A comparative study has been performed with and without edge detection where a convolution neural network (CNN) is used for classification of